Ethiopia declares 'unilateral' cease-fire in Tigray, as rebels troops reenter capital | DW | 28.06.2021

 There have been no immediate comments from neighboring Eritrea, whose soldiers have been accused of committing atrocities in the conflict.

-Ethiopia's government said it declared an immediate, unilateral cease-fire in its Tigray region.
+After the arrival of rebel troops, Ethiopia's government said it declared an "immediate, unilateral" cease-fire in its Tigray region.

+It was unclear whether the cease-fire would be enforced or respected, as the offer came from the interim government in Tigray — with many officials now having left the capital city.

 Fore also said that UNICEF and other humanitarian aid programs "are not, and should never be, a target."